marrow/mongo/README.md

 Marrow Mongo is a collection of small, focused utilities written to enhance use of the [PyMongo native MongoDB driver](http://api.mongodb.com/python/current/) without the overhead, glacial update cycle, complexity, and head-space requirements of a full *active record* object document mapper.

+This is a living document, evolving as the framework evolves.
+You can always browse any point in time within the source repository to review previous versions of these instructions.

 {% method -%}
 ## Overview